 Program Goal 1.
-Prepare highly qualified registered dietitians nutritionists (RDN)
+Prepare graduates who are highly qualified registered dietitian nutritionists (RDN)

 Program Objectives for Goal 1:

-- At least 80% of program students complete program/degree requirements within 28.5 months (150% of the program length).
+- At least 80% of program interns complete program/degree requirements within 28.5 months (150% of the program length).

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.